MP4 to Audio

 1.6 Extract Audio from MP4

-10 Best MP4 to WAV Converters of 2026: My Hands-On Guide to Lossless Audio
+10 Best MP4 to WAV Converters (2026): My Hands-On Guide to Extracting Lossless Audio

 Video Converter Ultimate